yihozhang/ruxl/REPORT.md

 ---
-title: ASoul&#58; Applicatives, Monads, and a Future for Rust
+title: "ASoul: Applicatives, Monads, and a Future for Rust"
 author:
 - Mike He
 - Jiuru Li